CTL-PROJECTS/CTL-ideal-gas/report.md

 ## Results (speed tests etc.)

 The beautiful part, where you report results, tables, files, or figures, after your code was able to run.
-Once your code works, you may consider [testing the speed](https://github.com/mkmat/ETH-Computational-Thinking-Labs#profiler) of your code.